-This is a question that comes up on some occasions – can headshots be black and white?
-Some might argue it depends on what it’s for.
-For example, some might say actor headshots can be black and white but corporate headshots should not be.
-Some might also argue that model headshots can be black and white.
-The quick answer is, of course headshots can be black and white but, not as the primary ones you use – and that’s regardless of what they are for.
+This is a question that comes up only on some rare occasions nowadays – can headshots be black and white?
+Some might argue it depends on what it is for.
+For example, some might argue only for artistic purposes should headshots be black and white.
+The quick answer is, yes, headshots can be black and white.
+However, you usually will not want your primary headshots to be black and white.
+But why?

-Your main headshots should be in color.
-This is for many obvious reasons I’ll go ahead and state anyway.
-Whether you’re an actor, business executive, model, etc., the purpose of a headshot is to show an accurate representation of you.
-The last time I checked, the world operates in full color.
+Whether you are an actor, business executive, model, etc., the purpose of a headshot is to show an accurate representation of you.
+Today, the world operates in full color.
 So, a black and white headshot is not an accurate representation of you.

 With a black & white headshot, you might try and guess as to the color of the person’s hair, eyes, clothes, and so on.
-And you’re probably not going to get it all correct.
+And you are probably not going to get it all correct.
 It just leaves too many questions.
-So, if you’re an actor or model and submit only black and white headshots to a casting director or agency, you simply create more guess work for them.
-It probably gets your photo tossed.
+So, if you are an actor or model and submit only black and white headshots to a casting director or agency, you simply create more guess work for them.
+It likely increases the possibility to get your photo tossed from potential selection.

 Black and White Headshots as an Option